rdsea/HINC/index.md

 ---

 HINC implements the lowest layer of [the SINC Concept](http://sincconcept.github.io) by interfacing to different providers to obtain resource metadata and to control resources.
+In this view, HINC aims at supporting the slice concept by not only managing resources but also enabling the interoperability of resources.

-HINC concepts and techniques are described in the paper: Duc-Hung Le, Nanjangud Narendra, Hong-Linh Truong [HINC - Harmonizing Diverse Resource Information Across IoT, Network Functions and Clouds](http://bit.ly/1Y36tIY) ([Submitted PDF](http://bit.ly/1Y36tIY)), [The IEEE 4th International Conference on Future Internet of Things and Cloud (FiCloud2016)](http://www.ficloud.org/2016/), 22-24 Aug, 2016, Vienna, Austria
+HINC work is initially supported by the [H2020 U-Test] (www.u-test.eu) and currently is supported by the [H2020 Inter-IoT] (http://www.inter-iot-project.eu/) through the subproject INTER-HINC.

 ----